 A few of these companies include the known players such as Yamaha, Casio, Roland, Kurzweil, Clavia, and Korg.
 Each one of these companies have dependable models that have stood the test of time, and all of them are competing with each other to produce that top of the line stage piano product that blows everyone else away.

-Below, please take a look at some of the best-selling digital stage pianos currently for sale on Amazon:
+Below, please take a look at some of the best-selling digital stage pianos currently for sale online:

 Characteristics of a Digital Stage Piano

 Most digital stage pianos come in a full-length size, containing 88 keys.
 That is not to say that this is a hard and fast rule, as there are a number of popular and dependable 76 and 61 key digital stage pianos that are top sellers.

 But because of the high tech machinery housed on board many of these stage pianos, these machines can get quite heavy weight-wise, becoming a bit big and bulky.
 Manufacturers have responded, though, by building slimmer and more compact pianos, sometimes even having to make a few tradeoffs in technology and hardware to come up with a product that is still viable but much easier to transport.

 Digital stage pianos also usually come with just a few sounds.
 The main focus of these machines is to be able to keep up with the rest of the band and also to provide the closest possible realistic sound to that of real instruments, in a live setting.

 Because of this, you will not find the large amount of synthesized sounds that you may find on other digital piano models, as many of these are computerized and very unrealistic.